souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 ## [Pragma](pragmas)

-Pragmas configure source-code in Souffle.
+Pragmas configure Souffle.
+For example, command-line options can be set in the source code.

 ## Syntax
 In the following, we define a program more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced with [Bottlecaps](https://www.bottlecaps.de/rr/ui).